marborkowska/Zalety-i-wady-dokumentacji-Confluence-Jira-MadCapFlare/index.md

 - It is written in plain language (*Simplified Technical English*) understandable for everyone: active form of verbs short sentences, direct "you" form.
 - Users can easily access additional information on the software such as a blog, webinars, Community, Troubleshooting.
 #### Structure
-- A big searcher is the key feature on the page with a small searcher available on each subpage.
+- A big searcher is the key feature on the homepage with a small searcher available on each subpage.
 They both show search results correctly e.g. by keywords but in the same window.
 What is interesting is that if there is a video for a certain feature, it opens automatically with search results.
-- The MadCap Flare's [homepage](https://help.madcapsoftware.com/flare2021r2/Content/Flare/Introduction/Home.htm) is well developed; it contains only few sections with specific focus on basic features and training videos.
+- The MadCap Flare's [homepage](https://help.madcapsoftware.com/flare2021r2/Content/Flare/Introduction/Home.htm) is well developed; it contains only a few sections with specific focus on basic features and training videos.
 - There is a drop-down side menu with the table of contents listing a description of particular features categorised in a tree structure.

 ![Strona](Strona.png)

 - There are numerous cross-reference links.
-- A user can easily return to top of the page in case lengthy sections which require scrolling.
+- A user can easily return to top of the page if lengthy sections require scrolling.
 - For more detailed sections there are special intro pages with links to more precise content ([example](https://help.madcapsoftware.com/flare2021r2/Content/Flare/Translation-Localization/Translation-Localization.htm)).
-- It is not necessary to scroll pages a lot: sections are short and if there are more contents, they contain links directing to more specific descriptionsw.
+- It is not necessary to scroll pages a lot: sections are short and if there are more contents, they contain links directing to more specific descriptions.

 #### Interface
-- Texts are written in big letters and clear font, which is advantageous for visually impaired persons.
-There are also clear headers with important elements written in **bold**.
+- Texts are written in big letters with a clear font, which is advantageous for visually-impaired persons.
+There are also clear headers with important elements in **bold**.
-- Next to description of some features there are screenshots which can be zoomed in and out.
+- Next to descriptions of some features there are screenshots which can be zoomed in and out.

 ![Zoom](Madcap_zoom.png)

-- The design is ascetic with only few colours, but it does not seem sado.
+- The design is ascetic with only a few colours, but it does not seem sad.
-- Important contents and examples are featured with a colourful frames.
+- Important contents and examples are featured with colourful frames.
 - Information for special groups are marked differently, e.g. *Information for developers* (on the red background).

 #### Updates